felias-fogg/dw-link/docs/quickstart-Arduino-IDE2.md

 * open the webpage https://github.com/felias-fogg/dw-link,
 * click on `Latest` in the field **Releases**,
 * choose either `zip` or `tar.gz`,
-* copy the archive to a place in the Arduino sketchbook,
+* download it to someplace on your hard disk,
 * extract the firmware using `unzip` or `tar -xvzf`.

 In order to install the firmware,